tendenci/tendenci/INSTALL.md

     pip install -r requirements/dev.txt

-Now we are ready to use our deploy script and setup our theme.
+Now we are ready to use our deploy script.

     python deploy.py

+At this point, we can load some default content into our site with the following command:

+    python manage.py insert_npo_defaults

+Next, we load our theme:

     python manage.py set_theme twenty-thirteen

 To create your login, run the following command and fill in the prompts: